Taking The Kitchen Island To The Next Level

 The kitchen island is one of the most popular elements that people request in a new kitchen remodel.
 Without a doubt, kitchen islands can provide additional work, storage, and dining space; but many people may not know that a few modifications to the typical kitchen island can make them serve even greater functions in the kitchen.

-For smaller kitchens, opting to add a lower level, or table height, section can give you the benefits of a dual level island without overwhelming the space.
+For smaller kitchens, opting to add a lower level, or table height, the section can give you the benefits of a dual-level island without overwhelming the space.
 This is also particularly attractive for avid bakers, as the table height is an easily accessible baking station that doubles as an eating area.